keithalewis/papers/ia.md

 were asked when interviewing, and tend to go out of date quickly in our fast-paced world.

-Here is some general advice that never goes out of date I wish I had gotten when I was first starting out my career:
+Here is some general advice that never goes out of date that I wish I had gotten when I was first starting out my career:

 Be on time.